-(5LB) (2CR) A continuing course in the principles and techniques of classical ballet.
-Emphasis is placed on refining the dancer's movement vocabulary while increasing the level of difficulty of acquired technical skills.
-Dancers will continue in both partnering and Pointe work.
-Ballet conditioning will be a part of every class.
+(5LB)(2CR) A continuing course in the principles and techniques of classical ballet.
+Emphasis is placed on refining the dancer's movement vocabulary while increasing the level of difficulty of acquired

 Prerequisites: Successful completion of DANC 2410.

-DANC 2450 -Intermediate Tap Dance I

-(3LB) (1CR) This course will review the basic tap steps and then move on to more intermediate rhythms, clarification of sounds and more complicated footwork.
+DANC 2450 - Intermediate Tap Dance I (3LB)(1CR) This course will review the basic tap steps and then move on to more intermediate rhythms, clarification of sounds and more complicated footwork.
 Prerequisites: DANC 1450, or permission of the instructor.

-DANC 2460 -Intermediate Modern Dance I

-(4LB) (2CR) A second level course covering the principles and techniques of modern dance.
+DANC 2460 -Intermediate Modern Dance I (4LB)(2CR) A second level course covering the principles and techniques of modern dance.
 This course will expose the students to deeper investigation to various techniques of modern dance including but not limited to Horton, Ailey, Cunningham, Graham, and Humphrey/Limon.
 Prerequisites: DANC 1470, or permission of the instructor.

-DANC 2470 -Intermediate Modern Dance II
+DANC 2470 Intermediate Modern

+Dance II (4LB)(2CR) A

-(4LB) (2CR) A third level course covering the principles and techniques of modern dance.
-This course will continue to look at postmodern techniques/styles and be a link from the historical modern dance to the contemporary explorations and modern dance trends.
+third level course covering

+the principles and

+techniques of modern

+dance.
+This course will

+continue to look at post-modern techniques/styles and be a link from the historical modern dance to the contemporary explorations and modern dance trends.